-The Public Hearing scheduled for March 15 to consider a proposed schedule of adjustments to the rates our agency will charge for water service over the next three years has been cancelled.
+Public HearingThe Western Municipal Water District (Western) Board of Directors will conduct a Public Hearing to consider a proposed schedule of increases to the rates our agency will charge for water service over the next three years.

 In March of this year, we had scheduled a Public Hearing; it was canceled by the Board of Directors.
 The reason for canceling the rate hearing was so that our agency could have time to finalize a long-term, local water agreement with the City of Riverside.
 That historic deal was confirmed May 16 and the rate calculations for the Riverside Service Area were redone to include more local water, which resulted in lower proposed rates.

 Western is now moving forward with recalculated proposed rates with a Public Hearing set for Oct.
 4, 2017 at 6 p.m. at Western’s office location, 14205 Meridian Parkway in Riverside.

 A notice has been sent to the owners of property upon which the water rates and service charges are proposed for imposition and any tenants directly liable for the payment of the proposed water rates and service charges (i.e., customers of record who are not property owners).
 The proposed rates will be applicable to all parcels that receive water service from Western (see Proposed Rates section below).

 How To Participate Western Municipal Water District welcomes your participation as our Board of Directors considers the increases explained in the Public Hearing Notice (see Proposed Rates Section below).
 If you have any questions or comments about the proposed rates, you can: